TiniVi/CCI-CIA-Command-Builder/README.md

-Program to create commandsfor makerom to use.
+Program to create commands for makerom to use.
 Can output for CCI and CIA.